DaryaKrutyeva/javaFXSoftwareProject/README.md

 Darya Krutyeva

 This is an original inventory managament system created for my software course.
-It was based on the needs of a fictional company, who had outgrown its current inventory management system.
+It was based on the needs of a fictional company who had outgrown its current inventory management system.

 Java
 Built in IntelliJ